loganmoseley/programming-club/Readme.md

-I run a functional programming weekly meeting called "FP time" at The New York Times.
+I run a functional programming weekly meeting called "FP Club" at The New York Times.
+We started 2020 by diving into SwiftUI.
 These are their stories.

+# SwiftUI Club minutes

+2020-02-04: Switched to Paul Hudson's _SwiftUI by Example_ book, since it seems more appropriate for our novice SwiftUI level :) We did the first three pages of [Building a complete project](https://www.hackingwithswift.com/quick-start/swiftui/swiftui-tutorial-building-a-complete-project).

+2020-01-28: Welcome all the new people!

+We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1).
+Follow along at home to get some SwiftUI under your fingers, or take a look at the playground: [2020-01-28 - Point-Free #65 StateManagement.playground.zip](https://github.com/nytm/ios-swift-foundation/files/4124565/2020-01-28.-.Point-Free.65.StateManagement.playground.zip).

+2020-01-14: We did the first couple [exercises](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1#exercises) in Point-Free episode 65.

+2020-01-07: New year, new huge topic!

+We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
+We'll do the exercises for homework and talk about them next time.

-# FP time minutes
+# FP Club minutes

 2020-01-07: First session of the new!
 We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
 We'll do the exercises for homework and talk about them next time.